 For example, a gift certificate is virtually certain to be the liability of the establishment whose name is on it.
 The establishment has obtained something of value in advance in exchange for the gift certificate’s issuance, and will obtain nothing upon its redemption except the certainty that nobody will be using the same certificate, beyond any remaining balance, to claim the establishment’s goods or services a subsequent time.

 But shopping malls also sell gift certificates, for redemption at the retail stores within.
 Such certificates are obligations of these stores, since they’ve agreed to accept them for payment.
-But they’re assets to the stores, not liabilities, since a store that accepts them will able to redeem them to the mall operator and obtain face value, presumably less a fee.
+But upon acceptance they’re assets to the stores, not liabilities, since a store that accepts them is able to redeem them to the mall operator and obtain face value, presumably less a fee.

 It follows that a gift card can be either asset or liability of the establishment whose name appears on it in large print.
 It’s a liability if the establishment has issued the card upon its own books.
 It’s an asset if a marketing company or creditor or money transfer agent has arranged with the retailer to sell the gift card in the retailer’s name, with the recompense to be obtained from the agent/partner upon redemption by the purchaser.
 But the card is an obligation of the named establishment in either case.